 Air quality management is shaped by statutory requirements from EU and UK legislation and policies that have been adopted by Scotland.
+In the UK, air quality is a devolved matter, with the Scotlish Government having responsibility for the development of air quality policy and legislation for Scotland.

-The foundations of Scotland's air quality management system are based on the following air quality directives adopted by EU Member States:
+Domestic air quality legislation is largely derived from the requirements of the Environment Act 1995 and the following air quality directives adopted by EU Member States:

-- Directive 2008/50/EC on ambient air quality and cleaner air for Europe (the Air Quality Directive). - Industrial Emissions Directive 2010/75/EC Controls emissions from industrial activities. - National Emission Ceilings Directive 2016/2284/EU sets emission limits for five important air pollutants. - Clean Air Policy Package and Clean Air Programme for Europe - new air quality objectives to 2030, to improve air quality within cities.
+- Directive 2008/50/EC on ambient air quality and cleaner air for Europe (the Air Quality Directive). - Industrial Emissions Directive 2010/75/EC Controls emissions from industrial activities. - National Emission Ceilings Directive 2016/2284/EU sets emission limits for five important air pollutants - Clean Air Policy Package and Clean Air Programme for Europe-new air quality objectives to 2030, to improve air quality within cities.

+The Scottish Government has duly transposed these Directives into national law through the Air Quality Strategy and Air Quality Standards (Scotland) Regulations 2010, and the Pollution Prevention and Control (Scotland) Regulations 2012.
 Following the UK's exit from the EU, under retained EU law, the UK is required to continue meeting limit and target values for a range of air pollutants covered by the directives.